Why is College So Expensive?!

 Don’t forget to consider your regional universities as well.
 They tend to have a lower price point and smaller classes.

 3 Do everything you can to increase ACT/SAT scores.
 Yes, about 1/2 of the colleges are test optional (at this rare moment) but test optional doesn’t mean test blind.
 If you have a good to great score, send it.
 Apply to schools where your test score and GPA is in the top 25 to 10% of the average entering freshmen test score and GPA at that school.
 Your test score and GPA increases their ranking, and if the school offered academic (merit) scholarships you’ll have a better chance.

-6 Many will say, ‘take classes at a local college or community college’ to shave off time and expense at your 4-year school.
-Yes, and no. The only way that works is if you are 100% certain as to which 4-year school you will get the degree from and you have done a lot of investigating as to which classes from the community college will transfer 'into your degree program.’
+6 You may have heard, "Take classes at a local college or community college’ to shave off time and expense at your 4-year school."
+Yes, and no. The only way that works is if you are 100% certain as to the 4-year school you will get the degree from and you have done a lot of investigating as to which classes from the community college will transfer 'into your degree program.’
 Most colleges when asked will say that "everything transfers."
 But the college's definition of transfer and yours is completely different.
-Many tears are shed when high school students have taken 30 to 60 hours at a local college or university only to learn that a mere 6 hours are transferring into their degree, and the remaining courses are ‘electives’.
+Many tears are shed when teens have taken 30 to 60 hours of dual enrollment or dual credit only to learn that a mere 6 hours are transferring into their degree, and the remaining courses are ‘electives’.
 They haven't saved any time or money.

 Make well-thought-out, well-researched choices.
 Most people wouldn’t walk into a Tesla show room and say, “I’ll take the red one.”
 Most of us know we’re only there to drool over the pretty cars but we’re not driving out with one.
 The same should be true when choosing a college.
-Make your list based on financial responsibility.
+Make your college list based on financial responsibility.

 Your Debt Free College Coach